Emile Saimovici

-Emile Saimovici (born 10 April 1993) is an footballer.
+Emile Saimovici (born 10 April 1993) is a footballer who plays for Burnaby FC in League1 British Columbia.
 Born in Singapore, he plays for the Barbados national team.
 Besides Barbados, he has played in Canada and the United States.

 Early life

 A native of Vancouver, Canada, Saimovici is the son of a Romanian-Canadian father and a Barbadian mother.
 He earned a scholarship to play for the Oregon State University Beavers, but due to some logistical issues, he instead went to their feeder school Clark College.
 He later attended Centennial College in Toronto, where he was named an OCAA league all-star in 2013–14.

 Club career

 In 2014, he played with Durham United FC in League1 Ontario.

 He later played at the amateur level with Vancouver Metro Soccer League club Vancouver Croatia SC, where he captained them to their first VMSL title in 30 years.

 International career

 In March 2021, he was named to the Barbados national team for the first time for 2022 FIFA World Cup qualifying matches.
 He debuted internationally on 25 March 2021, in a match against Panama in a 1–0 loss.
 On 30 March 2021, Saimovici scored his first goal for Barbados against Anguilla in a 1–0 victory in his second international game.